ISISComputingGroup/ibex_developers_manual/Omron-FINS.md

 * ZOOM vacuum PLC
 * Helium Recovery PLC - stores information needed for the Helium Level Monitoring project

+# Writing IOCs for FINS PLCs

+IOCs for FINS PLCs at ISIS use the EPICS asyn driver support to communicate with the PLC.
+For getting input from hardware, you need records to have an INP field such as:
+`field(INP,  "@asyn($(PORT), $(MEMORY_ADDRESS), 5.0) FINS_DM_READ")`
+where the value of `$(PORT)` should usually be PLC, `$(MEMORY_ADDRESS)` is the memory address of the data you want to read/write in the PLC and should be taken from the PLCs memory map, and 5.0 is a timeout. `FINS_DM_READ` is an example FINS command supported by the asyn driver we have from Diamond, and different methods need to be useds for different types of data.
+All the commands supported by the driver are listed [here](https://github.com/ISISComputingGroup/EPICS-FINS/blob/master/FINSApp/src/finsUDP.c).

 # The FINS protocol

 The FINS protocol is an applications layer communications protocol designed for industrial applications and made by Omron.
 FINS stands for Factory Interface Network Service.